seqan/seqan/manual/source/Tutorial/InputOutputOverview.rst

 If you want, you can now have a look at the API documentation of the :dox:`StreamConcept` concept as well as the documentation of the :dox:`SmartFile` class.

-There are two "tracks" in this section of the tutorials which you can follow.
-First, you can now read the tutorials for **already supported file formats**.
+You can now read the tutorials for **already supported file formats**:

 * :ref:`tutorial-sequence-io`
 * :ref:`tutorial-sam-bam-io`

-Second, if you want to learn how to develop **support for new file formats** then read the following article.
+..
+COMMENT or, if you want to learn how to develop **support for new file formats** then read the following article:
     * :ref:`tutorial-custom-io`